leticiaVega/18-01-19-python-novice-gapminder/_episodes/01-run-quit.md

 ## History
 [Python][python]  was created in the early 1990s by Guido van Rossum at Stichting Mathematisch Centrum (see [CWI]) in the Netherlands as a successor of a language called ABC.
 Guido remains Python’s principal author, although it includes many contributions from others.
 Python was named for the BBC TV show Monty Python's Flying Circus.

+## Some of Python's notable features:

+    *   Is an easy-to-use language that makes it simple to get your program working.
+    *   Runs anywhere, including Mac OS X, Windows, Linux, and Unix, with unofficial builds also available for Android and iOS.
+    *   Is free software in two senses.
+It doesn't cost anything to download or use Python, or to include it in your application.
+        Python can also be freely modified and re-distributed, because while the language is copyrighted it's available under an open source license.
+    *   Uses an elegant syntax, making the programs you write easier to read.
+    *   Comes with a large standard library that supports many common programming tasks such as connecting to web servers, searching text with regular expressions, reading and modifying files.

 ## Python programs are plain text files.

 *   They have the `.py` extension to let everyone (including the operating system)